 Put on your boots.
 This is literary speculative fiction, my friends, not formulaic.
 And Marlon James is not afraid to flex his colossal talent.
 There are betrayals and non-heroic motives.
 There are untagged lines of dialogue, scene changes with no transitional explanation and chapters that open with characters identified by only pronouns.

 Keep reading.
 If only to watch everything you thought would happen, including the traditional tropes of love and family, sex and rape, liquefy and pour down the wall after the manner of Tracker’s fellow quester, the river goddess, Bunshi.

-For those of you who just have to know, there are reviews out there, plenty of hoorahs, a few mehs (and one must-read conversation about genre between Marlon James and Victor LaValle, co-editor of the speculative fiction anthology, The People’s Future of the United States, which Fiction Unbound will review in April.)
+For those of you who just have to know about the plot, there are reviews out there to satisfy your craving: plenty of hoorahs, a few mehs, and one must-read conversation about genre between Marlon James and Victor LaValle, co-editor of the speculative fiction anthology, A People’s Future of the United States, which Fiction Unbound will review in April.